Antonio López de Santa Anna: Victor of Tampico and the Spanish invasion, 1829 - 1832

-In 1829, Spain made a final attempt to retake Mexico, invading Tampico with a force of 2,600 troops.
-Santa Anna marched against the Barradas Expedition with a much smaller force and defeated the Spaniards, many of whom were suffering from yellow fever.
 The defeat of the Spanish Army not only firmly established Santa Anna as a national hero but also consolidated the independence of the new Mexican republic.
 From this point forward, Santa Anna styled himself the "Victor of Tampico" and the "Savior of the Patria".
 His main act of self-promotion was to call himself the "Napoleon of the West".
+Santa Anna returned to Veracruz on October 4, 1829.

-Three months later, in December 1829, Vice-president Anastasio Bustamante, a conservative, mounted a successful coup d'etat against President Guerrero, who left Mexico City to lead a counter-rebellion in the south.
-Guerrero was captured and executed after a summary trial in 1831, which shocked the nation.
-In 1832, Santa Anna seized the customs revenues from Veracruz and declared himself in rebellion against Bustamante.
-The bloody conflict ended with Santa Anna forcing the resignation of Bustamante's cabinet, and an agreement was brokered for new elections in 1833.
+On December 4, 1829, the Plan of Jalapa led by Vice-president Bustamante sought to overthrow President Guerrero, citing that his retention of emergency executive powers two months after achieving victory over Spain was a violation of the 1824 Constitution.
+The plan designated Bustamante and Santa Anna to act as the plan's executors.
+Santa Anna declined but offered to act as mediator between the parties.
+President Guerrero rejected the offer and left Mexico City to build a counter-rebellion in the south.
+Bustamante assumed presidential powers on January 1, 1830.
+Guerrero was captured on January 20, 1831 and was executed after a summary trial on February 14, 1831.
+In 1832, Santa Anna seized the customs revenues from Veracruz and declared himself in rebellion against President Bustamante.
+The bloody conflict ended with Santa Anna forcing the resignation of Bustamante's cabinet.
+An agreement was brokered for new elections in 1833.